 5. The Longevity Risk (A/E) Subgroup, a joint subgroup of the Life Risk-Based Capital (E) Working Group and the Life Actuarial (A) Task Force, will:

 Provide recommendations for recognizing longevity risk in statutory reserves and/or risk-based capital (RBC), as appropriate.
-Complete by the 2020 Spring National Meeting.
+Complete by the 2020 Spring National Meeting.the appropriate treatment of longevity risk transfers by the new longevity factors.

 6. The Catastrophe Risk (E) Subgroup of the Property and Casualty Risk-Based Capital (E) Working Group will: